 When can they be held?

 Citizenship ceremonies are normally held on the second Thursday of each month at the Town Hall in Ruthin.
 However, it is possible to hold a private, individual ceremony, either at the Town Hall or at one of the venues within Denbighshire which have been approved for Civil Ceremonies.
-Additional fees will apply for private ceremonies.

 You can contact us for further information.